 Historian John Barry has tracked a previous severe outbreak of influenza in Kansas.
 It began in January 1918, a few months before the outbreak in the military camps.
 And it hit the inhabitants of Haskell County.

 The local doctor, Loring Miner, was alarmed enough to report the situation to the Public Health Services.

-His patients were getting a swift and intense flu which led to pneumonia.
+He had many patients suffering a swift and intense flu which led to pneumonia.

 That makes a pretty compelling case for Kansas as the origin place of the Spanish flu.

-And the U.S. origin theory is the one with most supporters in the scientific world nowadays.
+And nowadays, the U.S. origin theory is the one with the most supporters in the scientific world.

 Scientists that study the evolution of viruses also think the so-called Spanish flu originated in the U.S.

-And they also believe the virus had been circulating for two or three years before mutating and exploding in 1918.
+They also believe the virus had been circulating for two or three years in North America before it mutated and exploded in 1918.